 (1) Notice and Posting.
 An employer who willfully violates the notice and posting requirements of this Ordinance shall be subject to a civil fine in an amount not to exceed $125 for the first violation and $250 for subsequent violations.

 (2) Remedy.
-In addition to any relief authorized by the Ordinance, liability may accrue and an aggrieved person may obtain relief as provided in the Ordinance, including recovery of back pay for up to two years preceding the filing of the charge, where the unlawful practices that have occurred during the charge filing period are similar or related to unlawful practices with regard to sick time or safe time that occurred outside the time for filing a charge.
+In addition to any relief authorized by the Ordinance, liability may accrue and an aggrieved person may obtain relief as provided in the Ordinance, including recovery of back pay plus interest at a rate of 12 percent per annum, calculated monthly, for up to two years preceding the filing of the charge, where the unlawful practices that have occurred during the charge filing period are similar or related to unlawful practices with regard to sick time or safe time that occurred outside the time for filing a charge.

-(2) Settlement and Conciliation.
-In all cases except a case in which a City department is the respondent, if a reasonable cause determination is made, the Director shall endeavor to eliminate the unlawful practice by conference, conciliation and persuasion.
+(3) Settlement and Conciliation.
+In all cases except a case in which a City department is the respondent, if a reasonable cause determination is made, the Division Director shall endeavor to eliminate the unlawful practice by conference, conciliation and persuasion.
 Conditions of settlement may include (but are not limited to) the elimination of the unlawful practice, hiring, reinstatement or upgrading with or without back pay, lost benefits, attorney's fees, admittance or restoration to membership in a labor organization, or such other action which will effectuate the purposes of the Ordinance, including action which could be ordered by a court, except that damages for humiliation and mental suffering shall not exceed $10,000.
-Any settlement agreement shall be reduced to writing and signed by the Director, the charging party and the respondent.
-An order shall then be entered by the Director setting forth the terms of the agreement.
+Any settlement agreement shall be reduced to writing and signed by the Division Director, the charging party and the respondent.
+An order shall then be entered by the Division Director setting forth the terms of the agreement.
 Copies of such order shall be delivered to all affected parties.

+(4) Retroactive PSST.
+When an investigation results in a finding that the employer unlawfully withheld PSST accrual, use, and/or carry-over, the remedy for each employee may include but is not limited to:

+Payment for 30 PSST hours, considered back pay as a condition of settlement in SMC 14.16.080 E, 14.16.080 I, for each year of noncompliance at the employee’s rate of pay on the last day of each year of noncompliance, plus interest at a rate of 12 percent per annum computed monthly from the last day of each year of noncompliance;

+To calculate the equitable remedy, OLS will adjust number of hours paid out annually using the most recent data regarding “the frequency of work-loss days” for adults aged 18 and over as published by the U.S. Department of Health and Human Services, Centers for Disease Control and Prevention (CDC), Summary Health Statistics for U.S. Adults.

+In addition to the wages owed for withheld PSST, each affected employee will receive access to accrued paid sick leave hours.
+If payroll records exist, this will involve calculation of the PSST hours that would have accrued for each year of noncompliance.
+OLS will subtract from the accrual the number of hours paid out and restore the remaining balance of PSST hours that each employee should have accrued.
+If the number exceeds carryover restrictions, or if payroll records do not exist, the employer shall restore the maximum amount of PSST hours that the employee could have accrued for the period of noncompliance minus carryover restrictions.

+This remedy may be prorated for the length of noncompliance.

-Remedy for Job Assistance Cases
+Remedy for The Use of Criminal History in Employment Decision Cases (JAO)